wp-plugins/email-before-download/readme.txt

 == Description ==

 Email Before Download presents your users with a form where they submit information, like their name and email address, prior to receiving a download.
 This plugin integrates with the popular [Contact Form 7](http://bit.ly/dNzVJd) and [Download Monitor](http://bit.ly/ifff4y) plugins, allowing you to create any form you like and manage/monitor your file downloads.
 You can also EXPORT a list of users that have downloaded files from the plug-in's settings page.
-Prior to installing Email Before Download, please confirm each of these dependent plugins is already installed and working independently.
+Prior to installing Email Before Download, please confirm each of the dependent plugins is already installed and working independently.

 As an option, you can configure Email Before Download to: